yarkhinephyo/15-445-database-systems-notes/14 - Query Optimization.md

 **Physical operator**: Define an execution strategy using an access path.
 Not always 1:1 mapping from logical operator.
+For example, inner join (logical) is mapped to hash join (physical).

-**Architecture**
+**Architecture of DBMS that converts query to physical plan**

 1. SQL Rewriter (Rare): Convert SQL to SQL string.
 2. SQL Parser spits out abstract syntax tree.